-Fire risks associated with facility operations are described in the Environmental Health and Safety Resource Report.
-Fire risks during facility operation include those caused by solar energy facility operational activities and fires started outside of facilities that have altered behavior (i.e., spread, movement, or ability to be suppressed) due to the presence of a solar energy facility.
-This analysis assumes that solar energy facilities would be regularly maintained and monitored to reduce these risks.
+Fire risks associated with project operations are described in the Environmental Health and Safety Technical Resource Report.
+Fire risks during operation include those caused by operational activities and fires started outside of facilities that have altered behavior (i.e., spread, movement, or ability to be suppressed) due to the presence of a solar project.
+This analysis assumes that solar projects would be regularly maintained and monitored to reduce these risks.
 However, accidents and fires could still occur.